Field Validation Table (FVT): A Test Design Technique for Field Validation

 This article mainly emphasizes how effectively we can create the test cases using the field validation test design technique that too in a short span of time with maximum test coverage.
 This, in turn, will add value to the project by identifying all the issues during testing.

-A technique is a procedure that is used to accomplish specific activity or task.
+A technique is a procedure that is used to accomplish a specific activity or task.
 This article describes the field validation test design technique which in turn would help to capture the test cases in an effective manner with less or minimal documentation.

-What is Field Validation Table (FVT)
+What is the Field Validation Table (FVT)

 • This technique is mainly used for all kinds of applications wherever there is a field validation required.